Residential Karma Yoga Program

 - Accommodation in our forested, well-maintained campground

-- Continental breakfast and two hot vegetarian meals per day
+- Two hot vegetarian meals per day and self-serve breakfast.

 - Chances to participate in weekly gatherings for kirtan and satsang, as well as traditional rituals like āratī and yajña.